Akkad (city): Location

 A site, locally called El Sanam (or Makan el Sanam), near Qādisiyyah (Kudsia), has been suggested based on the base fragment of an Old Akkadian statue (now in the British Museum) found there.
-The statue is of black stone and was originally three meters high and thought to be of ruler Rimush.
+The statue is of black stone and was originally three meters (10 feet) high and thought to be of ruler Rimush.
 The upper portion of the statue was reportedly destroyed by a local imam for idolatry.
 The site in question has been partially eroded away by the Tigris and is located between Samarra and the confluence of the Tigiris and ʿAdhaim rivers.
 The fragment was first observed and described by Claudius Rich in 1821.
 This location had been suggested much earlier by Lane.
 More recently this site has been identified in a regional survey (site N) as lying not far south of the site of Samarra on the Tigris river by an old citadel.

 Màr-Issâr (Mar-Istar), agent of the Neo-Assyrian ruler Esarhaddon in the city of Akkad, was having trouble getting reports to the king.
 He names some of the post stations between Akkad and Nineveh.
 None of them are currently known though there have been proposals.

 "Along the roadside the (personnel) of the postal stations pass my letters along from one to another (and thus) bring them to the king, my lord.
 (Yet) for two or three times (already) my letter has been returned from (the postal stations) Kamanate, Ampihapi, and [ ... ]garesu!
 Let an order sealed with the imperial seal (unqu) be sent to them (that) they should pass my letter along from one to another and bring it to the king, my Lord!"